VictorChidex/snake-spectacle-game/README.md

 - **API Prefixing**: Added the `/api` prefix to all backend routes in `backend/app/main.py` to match the frontend's expected API structure.
 - **CORS Handling**: Verified that CORS is enabled in the backend to allow the frontend to make requests.

+For a deep dive into database verification and integration tests, check the [Backend README](file:///workspaces/snake-spectacle-game/backend/README.md).

 ### Verification Details

 You can verify the integration by: